Roscoe Turner

 Roscoe Turner (September 29, 1895 – June 23, 1970) was a record-breaking American aviator who was a three-time winner of the Thompson Trophy air race and widely recognized by his flamboyant style and his pet, Gilmore the Lion.
+He also founded a US domestic airline, ultimately called Lake Central Airlines, that in 1968 merged into Allegheny Airlines, the predecessor to US Airways.

 Early life

 Roscoe Turner was born in Corinth, Mississippi, the eldest son of farmer Robert Lee Turner and his wife Mary Aquilla Derryberry Turner.
 From 1903 to 1910, he attended the Glover School in West Corinth, and his formal education reached the tenth grade, the highest available there.
 He came to realize that he did not want to be a farmer, and daydreamed of a future on the railroad that ran through the family farm.
 He developed interests and skills in repairing, constructing and experimenting with mechanical objects, including horse-drawn wagons, large kites, motorcycles, and eventually, automobiles.
 He studied at business college for about six months, then worked in a hardware store, and briefly at a local bank, in the occupation then preferred by his father.

 At age 16, he moved to Memphis, Tennessee in the hope of being an automobile mechanic, but had to take a job as a dispatch clerk.
 A truck driver befriended him, helping him with driving and navigating the local area, allowing him to gain employment as a driver.
 He attributed his success at interviews to meticulous preparation of his clothing and appearance, an ethos that characterized the rest of his life.
 He then worked at various jobs, including automobile mechanic, chauffeur and salesman, often coincidentally.
 He first saw an aircraft in 1913, and in 1916 decided to become a pilot.
 He applied to the Army for flying training, but despite having mechanical expertise and driving experience, he lacked the required college education.